What are the most powerful coaching questions to ask during your coaching sessions?

 This approach works by encouraging your clients to think outside the box.

-By answering your questions, they discover new ways of thinking – something that is called guided discovery or socratic questioning.
+By answering your questions, clients discover new ways of thinking and become more self-aware – something that is called guided discovery or socratic questioning.

-While this approach works, my approach is slightly different.
-My school of thought when it comes to coaching is that the student should be empowered to be in the driver’s seat.
+However, there’s another approach you can take.
+My school of thought, which I call coach-sulting, when it comes to coaching is that the student should be empowered to be in the driver’s seat.

-Instead of you asking deep, soul-searching questions, encourage your clients to ask the questions.
+Instead of you just asking questions, encourage your clients to ask the questions.

 That way, your clients build a strong foundation for themselves to become more self-sufficient and confident.

 However, you’ll still need to guide your client, especially in the beginning.
-You’ll also act more like a mix between a coach and consultant (what I call “coach-sulting”) – giving straight answers based on your experience when it’s clear that the client should take certain steps.
+You’ll also act more like a mix between a coach and consultant – giving straight answers based on your experience when it’s clear that the client should take certain steps.
 And probing when it’s not clear what they really want.

 Now, let’s look at the top 10 questions for laser-focused coaching.